Hypercubed/svgsaver/README.md

 - Download `<svg>` by element object or CSS selectors.
 - Copies SVG element styles as rendered in the browser, including styles defined in CSS stylesheets.
 - Copies only SVG relevant and non-default styles.
 [See here](http://www.w3.org/TR/SVG/propidx.html).
-- Available as a ES6 module, CJS, or bundled UMD.
+- Available as an ES6 module, CJS, or bundled UMD.
 - Install using npm, bower, or jspm.

 ## Usage